Naem-J/web-doc-sample/content/en/docs/setup/white_balance.md

 toc: true
 ---

-To calibrate light settings, verify the light temperature and perform the white balance procedure (see Light Profile Settings).
+To calibrate light settings, verify the light temperature and perform the white balance procedure.
 Before setting white balance, perform the following checks:

 * Set the camera iris slider to normal working conditions for the user.
 Alcon recommends 30%.
 * Set the microscope to maximum zoom.